riteshvg/tlpairways/documentation/INDEPENDENT_USERDATA_IMPLEMENTATION.md

 - [Adobe Script Manager](./ADOBE_SCRIPT_MANAGER.md)

 ## Notes
-- Confirmation page intentionally does NOT push independent userData
+- Independent userData is now pushed on ALL pages including confirmation
 - userData is cleared on logout via `clearUserData()` function
 - All changes are in the MPA (`frontend-next`) directory
 - No changes required to SPA (`frontend`) directory